intelligentplant/AppStoreConnect.Adapters/docs/writing-an-adapter.md

 }
 ```

 When writing an extension feature, methods can be annotated with an [ExtensionFeatureOperationAttribute](/src/DataCore.Adapter.Abstractions/Extensions/ExtensionFeatureOperationAttribute.cs).
 When one of the `BindXXX` methods is used to bind the method to an `Invoke`, `Stream`, or `DuplexStream` operation, this attribute is used to generate a descriptor for the operation.

-An example (JSON-encoded) descriptor for the `PingInvoke` method that is bound using the `BindInvoke` call above would look like this:
+For example, the `PingInvoke` method above is annotated with an `[ExtensionFeatureOperation]` attribute that uses the static `GetPingInvokeDescriptor` method to retrieve metadata about the operation.
+An example (JSON-encoded) descriptor for the operation generated by the `AdapterExtensionFeature` base class would look like this:

 ```json
 {